monte-language/monte/docs/source/intro.rst

 :dfn:`object capability discipline`, which consists of:

 Memory safety and encapsulation
-  There is no way to get a reference to an object except by being given one at creation or via a message; no casting integers to pointers, for example.
+  There is no way to get a reference to an object except by creating one or being given one at creation or via a message; no casting integers to pointers, for example.

   From outside an object, there is no way to access the internal state of the object without the object's consent (where consent is expressed by